Apply for MDA's Durable Medical Equipment Grant Program

 What are the inheritance patterns in mitochondrial myopathies?

-To understand how mitochondrial diseases are passed on through families, it is important to know that there are two types of genes essential to mitochondria.
-The first type is housed within the nucleus — the part of our cells that contains most of our genetic material, or DNA.
-The second type resides exclusively within DNA contained inside the mitochondria themselves.
+To understand the inheritance of mitochondrial diseases, it is important to know that there are two types of genes essential to mitochondria.
+The first is housed within the nucleus — the part of our cells that contains most of our genetic material, or DNA.
+The second resides exclusively within DNA contained inside the mitochondria themselves.

 Mutations in either nuclear DNA (nDNA) or mitochondrial DNA (mtDNA) can cause mitochondrial disease.

-Most nDNA (along with any mutations it has) is inherited in a Mendelian pattern, loosely meaning that one copy of each gene comes from each parent.
-Also, most mitochondrial diseases caused by nDNA mutations (including Leigh syndrome, MNGIE, and even MDS) are autosomal recessive, meaning that it takes mutations in both copies of a gene to cause disease.
+Most nDNA, along with any mutations it carries, is inherited in a Mendelian pattern, with one copy of each gene coming from each parent.
+Many mitochondrial diseases caused by nDNA mutations, including MNGIE and MDS, follow an autosomal recessive pattern, in which mutations in both copies of a gene are required to cause disease.

 Unlike nDNA, mtDNA passes only from mother to child.
 That is because during conception, when the sperm fuses with the egg, the sperm’s mitochondria — and its mtDNA — are destroyed.
-Thus, mitochondrial diseases caused by mtDNA mutations are unique because they are inherited in a maternal pattern (see illustration below).
+Thus, mitochondrial diseases caused by mtDNA mutations are inherited in a maternal pattern (see illustration below).

 The severity of a mitochondrial disease in a child depends on the percentage of abnormal (mutant) mitochondria in the egg cell that formed them.